Would you like to have spiritual boldness?

 19 So that your trust (belief, reliance, support, and confidence) may be in the Lord, I have made known these things to you today, even to you.”

-What should be your outlook?
-What does the Word say about it?
+What does the Word of God say about outlook?

 Colossians 3:1 in the Message Bible says:

 “[He Is Your Life ] So if you're serious about living this new resurrection life with Christ, act like it.
 Pursue the things over which Christ presides.
 Don't shuffle along, eyes to the ground, absorbed with the things right in front of you.
 Look up, and be alert to what is going on around Christ—that's where the action is.
 See things from his perspective.”